United Utah Party: 2024 elections

+Forward Party merger

+On April 2, 2025, the party announced plans to merge with the Forward Party of Utah, and during a joint convention on April 26, members of both parties voted in favor of the merger.

 Political positions

-According to former UUP chairman Richard Davis, the party's platform is mostly based on laws and principles, rather than specific social positions.
+The UUP focuses on 5 political priorities that party members refer to as the "5 E's": Economy, Education, Environment, Equality and Ethical Government.
+The 5th "E" of Ethical Government includes support for alternative voting methods (such as ranked choice voting and approval voting), more non-partisan elections, and opposing efforts to impose partisan politics on the judicial branch of government.
+According to former UUP chairman Richard Davis, the party's platform is mostly based on laws and principles, rather than specific policy positions.
 He told The Salt Lake Tribune that the party supports term limits, stricter campaign-finance laws, efforts to stop gerrymandering, and increased school funding.
-The party's platform also includes enforcing immigration laws "with compassion," and generally opposes abortion with specific exceptions.
+The party's platform also includes advocating for a healthy immigration system that creates and enforces fair laws.
 The party believes that public lands can be preserved while still allowing economic development.
 The UUP supports the right of responsible gun owners to possess firearms.

 The UUP supports efforts to stop using taxpayer money in the Utah Republican Party's closed primary elections.
 On December 1, 2017, the party called for greater transparency regarding sexual harassment allegations on Capitol Hill.
 In January 2018, the UUP announced support for the "Our Schools Now" initiative, a proposed progressive tax meant to increase funding for education.